 By signing below, I am showing I understand and agree to follow all rules listed in this four-page Acceptable Use Agreement .
 I understand that any rules I do not follow may result in disciplinary action, losing my user account, and legal action.
 I further understand I may be held responsible for using technological resources outside of school if my conduct violates District rules.
 I agree to report any misuse of the District electronic system to a teacher, principal, or other District employee.

 Student Name (please print):

 Student Signature Date

 PARENT OR GUARDIAN -1

-As the parent/guardian of this student, I have read and understand this Acceptable Use Agreement (AUA) consisting of four pages.
-I understand this AUA has been designed to help ensure safe, proper, and appropriate conduct while staff and students use technological resources.
-By signing below, I am consenting to my student using District technological resources consistent with all the provisions of this AUA .
-I further understand I may revoke this consent in writing, but this revocation will not affect any action taken in reliance on my consent perfore the District receives my written notice of revocation.
+As the parent/guardian of this s consisting of four pages.
+I undo conduct while staff and student using District technological reservoke this consent in writing, before the District receives my e, proper, and appropriate consenting to my student I further understand I may

 Parent or Guardian Name (pleas se print):

 Signature Date

 administrative regulation, and to use of the District's technologic supervise student use of techno- fulfill the requirements of the poor or misuse of the District's techno- Policy 400.43 entitled Student Use of Technology, the his Acceptable Use Agreement (AUA) describing expectal resources.
 I have been provided with information allogical resources.
-As the sponsoring teacher, I agree to holicy and AUA .
-This commitment includes agreeing to hological resources to the appropriate Bakersfield City at the all applicable law, policy, and procedure. ctations for the appropriate bout the role of staff to instruct the student to report any prohibited use
+As the sponsoring teacher, I agree to solicy and AUA .
+This commitment includes agreeing to nological resources to the appropriate Bakersfield City at the all applicable law, policy, and procedure. ctations for the appropriate bout the role of staff to instruct the student to report any prohibited use

 Teacher's Name (please print):

 Signature Date